brev/numenta-web/packages/numenta.com/pages/newsletter/2017/03/29/March-2017-newsletter.md

 ---
 author: Christy Maver
-brief: Last month, our Research team attended Cosyne 2017 (Computational and Systems Neuroscience), to present important new work on our current area of focus within HTM Theory: sensorimotor inference.
+brief: "Last month, our Research team attended Cosyne 2017 (Computational and Systems Neuroscience), to present important new work on our current area of focus within HTM Theory: sensorimotor inference.
 This research looks at how the neocortex learns through movement.
 The team delivered a poster titled “3D Object Learning with Cortical Columns,” which outlined how cortical columns learn 3D sensorimotor models of the world.
-We believe this work is a significant advance in our evolving theory of how the brain works and expect
+We believe this work is a significant advance in our evolving theory of how the brain works and expect"
 date: 2017/03/29
 hideImage: false
 image: ../images/mar-newsletter.png